 Yes.
 The word “value” by itself is not specific enough when it comes to business valuation.
-Different standards of value are used, depending on the purpose and use of the business valuation, and even sometimes the applicable legal jurisdiction.
+Different standards of value are used, depending on the intended use of the business valuation, and even sometimes the applicable legal jurisdiction.
 The following standards of value are commonly used to establish the economic value of privately held business interests:

 - Fair Market Value is usually defined as the price at which a business would change hands between a willing buyer and a willing seller when the former is under no compulsion to buy and the latter is not under any compulsion to sell, both parties having reasonable knowledge of relevant facts.
 FMV is used for income and estate tax purposes.
 In the U.S., FMV is the most widely recognized and used standard of value in business valuations.